darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/extras/audit/04-demos-ready-profile/README.md

 # Stage 4: Demos Ready

+Verifies four representative workloads (Service/NLB, Ingress/ALB,
-Verifies the four demos under [`../../../eks_terraform_project/demos/`](../../../eks_terraform_project/demos/) (either the `tf/` or `cli/` variant — both produce the same namespaces/resource names) each got a load balancer actually provisioned by AWS LBC and that it's reachable — checks the Kubernetes status field AWS LBC writes back (`.status.loadBalancer.ingress` for Service/Ingress, `.status.addresses` for Gateway), then makes a real HTTP request against it.
+Gateway+TCPRoute/NLB, Gateway+HTTPRoute/ALB) each got a load balancer actually provisioned by AWS LBC and that it's reachable — checks the Kubernetes status field AWS LBC writes back (`.status.loadBalancer.ingress` for Service/Ingress, `.status.addresses` for Gateway), then makes a real HTTP request against it.
+This only checks state -- it doesn't deploy the workloads itself; deploy them however you like first, using whatever namespaces/names you want (see below for how to point the controls at them).

 Controls (`controls/demos.rb`), one per demo: